iustin/corydalis/docs/devel.md

   will simply update the `static/corydalis` directory, which is referred to by the server part.

+## Making a binary build/release

+There are two targets for binaries:

+* internal, private build; run `make releade` for this, which will put everything into `dist/` that needs to be copied to the target machine.
+* public/demo site, which only needs authentication for some parts of the site;
+  run `make demo-release` for this, which again puts things into `dist`.

+Both of these cleanup `dist/` before.
+Note that on the target machine, the `static/tmp` directory must exist.
+And of course, you need the `config/` directory as well.
+For more details, see the [install](install.md) document.

 ## Version upgrades

 ### Haskell code